Financial Aid Myths vs. Facts

 A financial aid package cannot be changed.

 Your financial aid package is based upon information you provided at the time you filed your FAFSA.
 If your family has extenuating circumstances, you may be eligible to have your file reviewed based upon the change in circumstances.
-If your families financial situation has changed from when you completed the FAFSA please review the criteria regarding completing a special circumstances form.
+If your family's financial situation has changed since you completed the FAFSA please review the criteria regarding completing a special circumstances form.